AbedAlNaassan/Shoply/README.md

+# 🛒 React Native E-Commerce App

 ## 📱 Overview

-This project is a basic e-commerce mobile application built with **React Native CLI**.
-It includes authentication screens, product listings, navigation between screens, and state management using **Context API**.
-Form validation is handled using **react-hook-form** and **Zod**.
-The UI also supports responsive layouts and dark mode.
+This project is a feature-rich e-commerce mobile application built with **React Native CLI**.
+It supports user authentication, product listings, navigation, profile editing, and integrates with APIs using **Axios**.
+State is managed with **Zustand**, and form validation is handled with **react-hook-form** and **Zod**.
+The app also supports responsive layouts, dark mode, and native features like camera and location.

+---

 ## 🚀 Features

 ### ✅ Authentication

-- **Sign-up screen** with inputs: name, email, password, and phone number
-- **Login screen** (email and password)
-- **OTP verification screen** with 4-digit input
+- **Signup, Login, OTP Verification, Logout** using an API
+- **Session persistence** with refresh token support
-- Form validation using `react-hook-form` and `Zod`
+- Form validation using **react-hook-form** and **Zod**
-- Login credentials:

-Username: eurisko
-Password: academy2025
-VerificationCode : Any Numbers

-- Login state management via **Context API**
+- State management using **Zustand**

+### 🧑‍💼 User Profile

+- Tab navigation includes a **Profile tab**
+- Profile edit screen with:
+  - Editable name field
+  - Image picker (Camera and Library access)

-### 🛍️ Product Listings
+### 🛍️ Product Management

-- Product list shown using **FlatList**
-- Each item displays an image, name, and price
-- Tapping a product opens a **details screen** with:
+- Add new product with:

+  - Name, description, price, images, location (select via map with search)
+  - API integration and form validation

+- Edit/Delete product:
+  - Edit and delete options for the product owner
-- Image, name, description, and price
+  - Full edit form for name, description, price, images, and location

-- Share button (no action yet)
-- "Add to Cart" button (no action yet)
+### 📄 Product Listings

+- Fetch product list from API with pagination
+- Pull-to-refresh functionality
+- Search products by name
+- Sort products by price

+### 🧾 Product Details

+- Fetch detailed product data by ID via API
+- Features:
+  - Image swiper
+  - Long press on images to save to device
+  - Map view to show product location
+  - Owner contact info with email functionality

 ### 🧭 Navigation

-- Navigation handled via **React Navigation**
-- Stack navigation between screens
+- Stack and Tab navigation using **React Navigation**
-- Parameters passed between screens
+- Screen parameters and data passing supported

 ### 🎨 UI & Styling

-- Custom fonts used across the app
+- Custom fonts
 - Responsive design using `Dimensions` and `PixelRatio`
-- Basic **Dark Mode** toggle using Context API
+- Dark mode support via Context API
-- Styled with `StyleSheet` API
+- Styled using `StyleSheet` API

+---

+## ⚙️ Technologies Used

+- **React Native CLI**
+- **Axios** for API integration
+- **Zustand** for state management
+- **React Navigation**
+- **react-hook-form** + **Zod** for form validation
+- Native modules: Camera, Location, Storage

+---

 ## 📁 Project Structure